 Kills wild animals.
 Millions of them.

 You’ve likely never heard of Wildlife Services, a secretive division of the USDA (U.S. Department of Agriculture).
-Its Orwellian name describes the antithesis of what it does: because the “service” it provides wildlife is… killing them.
-Million of them, every year.
+Its Orwellian name belies what it does: the “service” Wildlife Services provides wildlife is killing them.
+Over a million wild animals, every year.

-This multimillion-dollar federal wildlife-killing program targets bears, wolves, coyotes, mt. lions, foxes, bobcats, river otters, birds and other wild animals that do what all wild animals do: eat other animals in the outdoors.
+This multimillion-dollar federal wildlife-killing program targets bears, wolves, coyotes (LOTS of coyotes), mt. lions, foxes, bobcats, river otters, birds and other wild animals that do what all wild animals do: eat other animals in the outdoors.

 But if their prey is a pig, a chicken or one of the tens of thousands of privately owned cattle-for-profit allowed to graze on public land, then the wild predator can be targeted for death.

 Even if the wild animal is living and roaming and hunting on land belonging to you, the U.S. public.
 About 1/2 of America’s public land — millions of acres — is opened to cattle grazing, at below market rates, subsidized by U.S. taxpayers.

 The wealthy — and therefore politically powerful agriculture industry ranchers — call up Wildlife Services and have them do their dirty, secretive work, also paid for by an uninformed public.

 BTW, if all this turns your stomach, you can take effective, immediate action: eat less meat, especially less red meat and dairy.
 READ MORE.)